 “Uh, yeah sure.”
 The man still hovered.
-“You know, we usually call the computer people and they tell us to plug and unplug things until it eventually starts working again.”
+“You know, we usually call the PC helpline and they tell us to plug and unplug things until it eventually starts working again.”

-“I used to be one of those computer people.
+“I used to work as a tech assistant.
 Don’t worry.
-Your computer is in safe hands.”
+Your baby’s in safe hands.”
 She smiled at him.